nfrechette/rtm/CONTRIBUTING.md

 A lot of older compilers do not properly support **C++11** and there is no plan to support them.

-If you aren't sure, don't be afraid to reach out by email!
+If you aren't sure, don't be afraid to reach out by email or on discord!